Week 11 - Error Handling and Debugging¶

 root(-5)

-So we can eliminate this possibility by checking that the a given input is positive:
+So we can eliminate this possibility by checking that a given input is positive:

 import math